What We’re Defending What We're Defending

 Alaska’s Economy

 Alaska is in the middle of a fiscal crisis.
-Yet, elected leaders want to subsidize the Ambler Road project, which would only serve to enrich foreign-owned mining companies while destroying the undisturbed lands and waters of Northwest Alaska.
+Yet, elected leaders want to subsidize the Ambler road project, which would only serve to enrich foreign-owned mining companies while destroying the undisturbed lands and waters of Northwest Alaska.
 Alaskans can’t afford this project.

 • Alaskans are shelling out more than $1.4B to subsidize a privately owned road to support speculative mining for foreign mining companies